pickyourtrail_logo

 • Altitude sickness: Some visitors experience headaches, nausea or dizziness due to the high altitude.
 So, it is advised to drink plenty of water.

-Is the Jungfrau Railway Journey Worth It?
+Is the Jungfrau Railway Journey to Jungfraujoch Worth It?

 The Jungfrau Railway is undoubtedly one of the most spectacular mountain journeys in the world and a highlight of any Swiss Alps adventure.
 The journey offers visitors a unique combination of engineering brilliance, natural beauty and alpine adventure.
 This is not just a train ride but a journey through Switzerland’s most breathtakingly beautiful landscapes to reach the highest accessible point in Europe.
 Plan your journey in advance and book your tickets with our Switzerland Tour Packages for the best rates.